 ABSTRACT

-Aim: To identify some lesser known vegetables and use their extractsto manage Hypercholesterolemia induced rats.
+Aim: To identify some lesser-known vegetables and use their extracts to manage Hypercholesterolemia induced rats.

-Study design: : The study adopted experimental methods to evaluate the efficacy of lesser-known vegetable extracts in managing hypercholesterolemia in rats.
+Study design: The study adopted experimental methods to evaluate the efficacy of lesser-known vegetable extracts in managing hypercholesterolemia in rats.

-Place and duration of study: The study was conducted at the the Small Animals experimental unit of the National Veterinary Research Institute, Vom, Plateau state, Nigeria and lasted for seven weeks.
+Place and duration of study: The study was conducted at the Small Animals experimental unit of the National Veterinary Research Institute, Vom, Plateau state, Nigeria and lasted for seven weeks.

 Methodology: Four vegetables were identified namely: Petroselinum crispum, Bidens pelosa, Launacea taraxacifolia and Vitex. doniana.
 Extracts of the vegetables were derived using cold water extraction.
-Acute toxicity test LD50 was conducted for the four leaf extracts.
+Acute toxicity test LD50 was conducted for the four-leaf extracts.
 The rats were fed high fat diet comprising refined ground nut oil (13%) groundnut cake (3%) coconut oil (9%) and wheat flour (1%).
-One of the control groups was treated with the drug astorvastatine at 500mg/kg and 1000mg/kg body weight daily and the other group was fed the high fat diet but not treated.
+One of the control groups was treated with the drug atorvastatin at 500mg/kg and 1000mg/kg body weight daily and the other group was fed the high fat diet but not treated.
 Their lipid profiles were determined.

 Results: The percentage yield of the vegetables extracts ranged from 11-15%.
 The results showed that the four aqueous leaf extracts were of good nutrient quality and within the safe level.
 All the groups except the first controls (unhypercholesterolemic untreated) had post-induction elevated lipid profiles.
-The leaf extracts they showed antihypercholesterolemic properties by lowering the elevated lipid profile levels from a range of 96.45mg/dl - 88.78mg/dl to 26.40 – 20.68mg/dl and 97.80 – 90.85mg/dl to 26.78 – 16.70mg/dl,and elevating the high density lipoprotein cholesterol from 51.82 – 37.50 to 60.33 – 58.80mg/dl and 40.30 – 36.68 to 52.56 – 65.78mg/dl for 500 and 1000mg/kg body weights of the rats, respectively, in a dose-dependent manner.
+The leaf extracts they showed anti-hypercholesterolemic properties by lowering the elevated lipid profile levels from a range of 96.45mg/dl - 88.78mg/dl to 26.40 – 20.68mg/dl and 97.80 – 90.85mg/dl to 26.78 – 16.70mg/dl,and elevating the high density lipoprotein cholesterol from 51.82 – 37.50 to 60.33 – 58.80mg/dl and 40.30 – 36.68 to 52.56 – 65.78mg/dl for 500 and 1000mg/kg body weights of the rats, respectively, in a dose-dependent manner.
 This indicates the efficacy of the leaves in halting and reversing the effect of induction and high fat diet.

 Conclusion: The vegetables can serve as acceptable therapeutic agents of plant origin in hypercholesterolaemic and dyslipidaemic conditions with B. pilosa and L. taraxacifoliamost likely to produce more improved effect at a dose-dependent rate.